nmurilo/favenets/README.md

 # favenets
-A little program to search for "favorite/preferred" devices networks
+A little program to catch devices searching for "favorite/preferred" wifi networks